 Pin it for later!

 And that’s it, everything you need to know about visiting and hiking Mount Bromo for free and without a tour or guide!
 While one of the highlights of Java, we would definitely recommend to see more of this beautiful island.
-Head to Yogyakarta to see the active volcano called Mount Merapi or see the sunrise at the most beautiful temple of Java, Borobudur.
+Head to Yogyakarta to see the sunrise at the most beautiful temple of Java, Borobudur.
 If you have any questions left be sure to leave a comment down below.
 Going to travel to Indonesia?
 Be sure to check out all the other articles about Indonesia here!
 Oh, and don’t forget to pin it for later…